 The reorder point is a stock threshold that you don’t want to go below.
 The ideal inventory reorder point allows for adequate time to make a new order before your stock reaches this threshold.
 Reorder point is the metric that tells you two essential things:

-When it is the right time to order more materials from your supplier(s); and
+When it is the right time to order more materials from your supplier(s)

-Your stock will be regulated much better, with fewer interruptions like supply-chain breakdowns or bottlenecks.
+This means your stock will be regulated much better, with fewer interruptions like supply-chain breakdowns or production bottlenecks.